-This committee shall consider university policies and the enforcement of policies regarding the welfare of the faculty, such as faculty salaries, other compensation and benefits, and any matters affecting the workplace environment.
+This committee will consider university policies and the enforcement of policies regarding the welfare of the faculty, such as faculty salaries, other compensation and benefits, and any matters affecting the workplace environment.
 The committee may recommend appropriate changes or the enforcement of existing policy, propose new policies, or comment upon proposed university action affecting faculty welfare.
-Major changes in policy should be forwarded with a recommendation to the Faculty Senate for its consideration and transmittal to the provost, president, or Board of Trustees.
-A representative of the Office of the Provost shall serve ex officio.
+Major changes in academic affairs policy should be forwarded to the Faculty Advisory Committee for its consideration.
+In addition to the six elected faculty members, there will be one faculty member from the the regional Palmetto Colleges elected by the Palmetto College Campuses Faculty Senate and two members appointed by the provost.
+A representative of the Office of the Provost will serve ex officio.